Ministry Advancement Officer

 Its vision is to establish National Ministry Teams that are governed, staffed and fully funded by the local Christian community in the 38 countries where over 75% of the world’s children live.
 These NMTs will provide innovative leadership development training programs and culturally relevant Bible teaching resources to thousands of Model Children’s Workers (MCW) serving in local churches, so that these children will truly experience transformation in Christ through His Church.
 This vision will be accomplished when every church in the world is equipped to make disciples of the boys and girls in their communities.

 After serving for ten years as a children’s worker in two large Southern California churches, EGM founder Daniel Watts moved with his family to Poland and established their first national ministry team there.
 Over the course of the next four years, a strong, national Board of Directors was developed to oversee and govern the ministry and, in 1997, a Polish Director was appointed to replace Daniel.
 Two short years later, ministries were established in Belarus and Hungary as well.

 EGM is governed and led by a diverse Board of Directors comprised of gifted and highly committed individuals.
 The US offices are located in Temecula, CA with thirteen full-time staff and another five full-time regional staff located in Romania, Ukraine, Uganda, Egypt and Latin America.
-There is currently a five-person management team and their revenues in FY2015 were approximately $1.5 million, being pretty consistent over the past three years, and up from $1.1 million in FY2011.
+There is currently a five-person management team and their revenues in FY2018 were approximately $1.65 million, up from $1.1 million in FY2011.

 OPPORTUNITIES & CHALLENGES